pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 ### POST User

-Send your prospect's personal data to Xpollens in order to create
+Send your prospect's personal data to Xpollens in order to create a User.
+Sent information will need to be consistent with documentation acquired later in the process.

 <Highlight type="tip">
 You define the AppUserId of your customers.
 Please ensure their unicity.